-The governmental constraints to the development of affordable housing in Carmel-by-the-Sea are summarized below.
+The governmental constraints to the development of affordable housing in Carmel-by-the-Sea are summarized below and outlined in Table B-13, along with implementation programs intended to address the constraints.

 Lack of Water Resources

 The primary infrastructure constraint to the development of housing in Carmel is the lack of potable water.
 The lack of a reliable available water supply continues to limit growth in Carmel and throughout the Monterey Peninsula region.